Detection of presence and number of persons by a Wi-Fi signal: a practical RSSI-based approach: Results and discussion

 We note that all three selected algorithms are excellent in predicting the number of people in the room: K-Nearest Neighbors (KNeighbors), Decision Tree, and Random Forest (it also seems that this one should be highlighted in terms of success).
 We have also made preliminary tests with neural network algorithms (not shown here); however, this approach could be more useful (and successful) with larger data sets which we do not presently have (and further optimized by changing the parameters of the neural network).

 Given that the prediction results based on the data of all 9 detectors are excellent, below we will demonstrate how these results depend on the number of detectors.
 The goal of this check is to determine the minimum number of detectors in the room required to obtain satisfactory prediction accuracy.
 Fig. \ref{AnalysisExperimentMultipleDetectors} shows prediction accuracy of the chosen algorithms as a function of the number of detectors used in the analysis.
 It can be seen that the prediction success initially increases with the increase in the number of detectors, but that already at the number of 4 detectors, successful algorithms reach excellent prediction power, which changes only marginally with an additional increase in the number of detectors.
 Most notably, the Random Forest has performed with accuracy of $98\%$ when four detectors (labeled as 1 to 4 on Fig. \ref{GeometrijaProstor}) are used, and reaches $99\%$ already with five detectors (1 to 5 on Fig. \ref{GeometrijaProstor}).
 Obviously, these results may slightly change depending on the spatial configuration of the detectors used inside the measurement area.
+In particular, we do not discuss here generalizations to more complex indoor environements, such as multiple rooms of odds shapes and/or greater size, which might require more careful choice of detector positions, or even additional detectors to get the same level of prediction accuracy.
+Yet, even in such scenarios, our RSSI-based approach may provide a good alternative to more complex (and less practical) methods.

 Finally, we emphasize here the most important results in this part of the research.
 Machine learning algorithms have shown an excellent ability to predict the number of people inside the measurement room based on the Wi-Fi (RSSI) signal, in an experimental setup with up to 9 people (and a total of 9 detectors).
 In particular, we have shown that the algorithms can achieve exceptional prediction success when analyzing experimental data even with only few detectors present in the room.
 For example, it is worth noting that the Random Forest algorithm performed with $98\%$ ($99\%$) success rate for the data collected on four (five) detectors for our classification problem.
 As an outlook, this study could be extended to an even larger experimental setup, with more people (and possibly more detectors); exact counting becomes more demanding, but finding an optimal (and cost-effective) approach will surely depend on specific applications.